Going to the People: Campaign

 Divisions in the movement between the Lavrovists and the buntars continued, with the former planning to intellectually educate the peasants and the latter planning to play on the emotions of the peasantry to foment revolt.
 But both largely handed out pamphlets detailing the same objectives: "land to the peasants, mills and factories to the workers, freedom and equality for all."
 More well-off participants also found themselves unable to deal with the hardships of the lifestyle, quickly returning to the cities after their enthusiasm for the movement wore off.
 Those who did continue were met with further difficulties, being turned away from possible lodgings or failing to properly abide by local customs.

 They found the people often unreceptive to their revolutionary message, either due to widespread illiteracy or disinterest in the ideas presented to them.
 While older peasants responded well to the concepts of social anarchism, younger ones were more driven by a sense of rugged individualism and a desire to hold private property.
 Peasants still held out hope for land redistribution, but this hope was placed in the initiatives of Alexander II and the promises of military service.
 Some peasants even responded with anger when populists advocated overthrowing the Tsarist autocracy.

 The students that had previously held up the artel as a model for socialism found that it was actually closer to a privately held company than a workers' cooperative, the workers at which were left too tired after the workday to be receptive to revolutionary propaganda.
 Attempts to propagandize the Old Believers were held back by their prejudices, while peasants of the Volga were discovered to have profited from the emancipation edict and were thus unreceptive to subversive ideas.
 The buntars were also largely unsuccessful in stirring up revolt, with peasants either unwilling, unequipped or unorganized enough to do so, while those that traveled to the Urals did not find any of the rumored fugitives that they intended to organize into a revolutionary armed force.

-Many peasants even turned over their "exotic urban visitors" to government authorities, although this was a rare occurrence.
+Some peasants even turned over their "exotic urban visitors" to government authorities, although this was a rare occurrence.
 Most state repression came because the propagandists themselves had failed to take the necessary precautions to escape government surveillance and their premises were quickly raided by police.
 It was ultimately a failure, and by the autumn of 1874, more than a thousand arrests had been made.
 They failed to inspire "unrest even on a local scale" or to establish local footholds for future activities, with perhaps only a few dozen converts won at the cost of hundreds arrested.
 Of those arrested, many spent three to four years imprisoned, until the Governing Senate eventually brought them to court in the 1877.